Rainier-PS/ESP32-New-Year-Countdown-Timer/README.md

 3. Install required libraries if they are not already available.
 4. Edit the following variables in the code:
    - `ssid` and `password`: your Wi-Fi credentials.
-   - `gmtOffset_sec`: adjust for your local time zone if needed.
+   - `gmtOffset_sec`: set your local time zone offset (used for display only; internal timing remains UTC).
 5. Connect the hardware according to the pin configuration.
 6. Upload the code to your ESP32.
 7. On boot, the ESP32 will connect to Wi-Fi, synchronize time via NTP, and start the countdown display.